RakuTheSenpai/SearchAlgoCpp/README.md

 # SearchAlgoCpp
-A small project about search algorithms and their visual representation in C++
+A small project about search algorithms and their visual representation in C++.